 - the letter ‘ø’ is even more difficult to replicate in the English language.
 It sounds like the “u” in “burn” or “i” in the “bird”.

 - As umlaut vowels, Æ and ø are corresponding to ä and ö in German.

-- Å was introduced as substitution of the ’’aa”.
+- Å was introduced as a substitution of the ’’aa”.
 It sounds like a very shortened version of the ‘o’ sound in the word “go”.

 One of the tricks encountered by English speakers is the “silent” d.
-The letter ‘y’ corresponds with umlaut ü, and q, w, x are only used in foreign words.
+The letter ‘y’ corresponds with umlaut ü, and q, w, and x are only used in foreign words.
 Above all, there is a stød, pronounced by thrusting the air rapidly through your throat, then cutting it short.
 It’s often characterized as a “glottal stop” in linguistics.
-Even if this only sounds difficult, we highly recommend Danish language course for international students, because it takes some time and practice to shift from English to Danish language.
+Even if this only sounds difficult, we highly recommend a Danish language course for international students, because it takes some time and practice to shift from English to Danish.

-How to learn Danish language fast?
+How to learn Danish fast